 I asked Granny if children were warned about the dangers of dew poisoning when she was little and she said you only had to worry about it if you had an open cut or sore.
 If dew entered the wound it was thought to cause infection.

 Pap said when he was a boy, the old timers said if you had a cut or open sore during the dog days of summer you had to stay out of the dew or you’d get blood poisoning.

 Rush, a blind pig reader discovered dew poisoning can be related to horses.
-Here's the explanation he found:
+Here’s the explanation:

 Dew poisoning is another name for a condition also known as scratches, grease heel, cracked heel, mud fever or pastern dermatitis.
 It usually affects the pasterns and fetlocks, often in the hindlegs.
 It tends to start from the legs being wet (hence the name dew poisoning), and the skin softening.
 The softened skin leaves the door open for Staph bacteria to invade and cause infection in the skin.
 These horses usually have raw, sore areas on their lower legs, or may have crusts that are painful to remove.
 The treatment is to clip any extra hair, clean the area with a chlorhexidine-based product (Nolvasan solution is one), gently removing scabs as they loosen, and thoroughly dry the area.
 The legs then need to be kept out of wet grass and bedding to heal.

 Then I got the bright idea to look in one of my books, Folk Medicine In Southern Appalachia.
 This is what it had to say on the subject: